rexrainbow/phaser3-rex-notes/docs/docs/ui-confirmdialog.md

 ### Modal

-Pop this dialog as modal dialog, clicking any action button to close this modal dialog.
+Pop this dialog as modal dialog, close this modal dialog under these conditions :

+- Clicking any action button.
+- Clicking any choice button and no action button on dialog.

 ```javascript
 dialog.modal(onClose);  // Use default modal config